jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 - High population growth Pakistan was at 4.1% GDP growth
 - Low population growth Japan was at 0.25%

-> *We exclude data from 2020 because the pandemic was a natural event that disrupted economies.
-Growth from 2020 would still be growth from a natural disaster and not really a man-made one, as different countries had different lockdown policies.
+{{< n n="*We exclude data from 2020 because the pandemic was a natural event that disrupted economies.
+Growth from 2020 would still be growth from a natural disaster and not really a man-made one, as different countries had different lockdown policies." >}}

 The minimum GDP growth after the Financial Crisis should have been 2.9%, and ideally a little under 3.4% which is the average from 1998 to 2008.
 This is to account for the higher oil prices from 2009.